sanjay-boddu/ensweb-website/add-species/README.md

 Build and run as per the main demo.

-Once the image is running, _Anopheles gambaie_ will be available available at http://your-server/Anopheles_gambiae
+Once the image is running, _Anopheles gambaie_ should appear on the homepage and be available at http://your-server/Anopheles_gambiae